OpenSisma/opensisma.github.io/Documentation.md

 The same has been noticed with the nomenclature of “comune” of D4, which was lowercase and therefore had to be uniformed with the other two mash-ups.

-Also, D2, D3, D11, D12 have a problem with dates (i.e. “201516”), that have been arbitrarily formatted without taking into account CSV norms (specifically ISO_8601).
+Also, D2, D3, D11, D12 have a problem with dates (i.e. “201516”), that have been arbitrarily formatted without taking into account the current standards (specifically ISO_8601).
 In this way, dates are not computationally understandable unless manually processed.

 The final issue with the datasets is that D2, D3, D11, D12 contain whitespace in the column headers that needs to be stripped in order for the document to be merged with other datasets.
 This is an important problem that proves how the publication of an open dataset does not only require an open format (CSV, in this case), but also a structure that complies to such format in order for it to be read and manipulated.